 740 – Batel

-For further details or if you have any questions you can contact email@example.com
+For further details or if you have any questions contact email@example.com.

-Come HiiT your PT C target at the fourth edition of the very successful High Intensity Interpreter Training.
+Come Hi²T your PT C target at the fifth edition of the very successful High Intensity Interpreter Training.

 Interpreters with Portuguese C or planning to add Portuguese to their language combination.
 English, Spanish, French and Italian As and Bs are welcome.
 Other languages may be accommodated upon request, ideally with at least two students with the same combination in the group.

 Richard Laver (PT and EN A; ES C) has been a member of AIIC since 2002.
-Richard is a freelance interpreter based in Rio with almost 20 years of experience.
+Richard is a freelance interpreter based in Rio with 20 years of experience.
 He is the current AIIC Advisory Member for Brazil and has been involved with novice interpreters via VEGA activities.
 Richard is also a guest trainer at the regular interpreter training program offered in Curitiba.

-Together, Raquel Schaitza and Richard Laver have been offering the HiiT for both PT A and PT C interpreters based in Brazil or abroad since its first edition in 2014.
+Together, Raquel Schaitza and Richard Laver have been offering the Hi²T for both PT A and PT C interpreters based in Brazil or abroad since its first edition in 2014.